cbrnr/python-intro-short/07-Strings/07-Strings.md

 4549479392
 ```

 The ID is different than before, which means that `a` now refers to a different object.
-In other words, re-assigning `a` did *not* change the original `2` object (it cannot be changed because an `int` object is immutable), but the name simply points to a different object.
+In other words, re-assigning `a` did *not* change the original `2` object (it cannot be changed because an `int` object is immutable), but the name simply points to a different object now.

 In this chapter, we will see that strings are also immutable &ndash; once a string is created it cannot be changed/modified anymore.
 Consider the following example where we are trying to change one character in an existing string (more on the mechanics and meaning of the square bracket notation later):